elcaine/20-Winters-Portfolio-Current/README.md

 # 20-Projects-Profile

 ## Description
-This is a REACT web app that showcases some of snippet-portfolio of my projects to date.
+This is a REACT web app that showcases some snippets of my portfolio projects to date.

 ### By: Caine Winters